ggiuliani/PyLM/paper.md

 ---

 # Summary
+[ describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.]
+PyML is a Python implementation of the LM model

+It facilitates the analysis of Land Cover data to produce relevant metrics for Landscape assessment.

 # Statement of need
+[illustrates the research purpose of the software and places it in the context of related work.]
 The need of landscape mosaic

 Only implementation available is in GuidosToolbox - Graphical User Interface for the Description of image Objects and their Shapes - GTB (https://doi.org/10.1080/22797254.2017.1330650).
 GTB is an suite of sotfware components mostly used for forestry.